Former world number two Agnieszka Radwanska announces retirement

-WARSAW (Reuters) - Polish tennis player Agnieszka Radwanska said on Wednesday that she has decided to end her 13 year-long career due to health reasons.
+WARSAW (Reuters) - Poland’s Agnieszka Radwanska said on Wednesday that she has decided to end her 13 year-long career due to health reasons.

+The former world number two was the first Polish player to reach a Grand Slam singles final in the Open Era, when she finished runner-up to Serena Williams at Wimbledon in 2012.

+The 29-year-old, who finished with 20 WTA titles, was one of the most consistent players on tour, finishing in top 10 rankings for six straight seasons between 2011-2016.

 “Unfortunately I am no longer able to train and play the way I used to, and recently my body can’t live up to my expectations,” Radwanska, 29, said in a post on Facebook.